 Not that therapy was a bad idea.
 Luckily, I was meeting with my therapist on a regular basis at that point, and as a neutral party, he was constantly helping me recalibrate my expectations of people and gain a more neutral perspective.
 In this case, he asked me to make a list comparing the advantages and disadvantages of continuing the friendship, as he didn’t want me to take any punitive actions.
 I broke down again when I couldn’t come up with a single for, compared to a growing list against.
 This friend would constantly put down the hopes, ideas, dreams I brought to him, and I’d keep convincing myself that he was being realistic to protect me3.
 He’d use my depression as a reason for not making me a god-father, and even though I fully supported his decision no matter what it was, I was devastated by the reason he used, and the fact that he’d judge me in such a way (I still have a hard time opening up to close friends, as a result4).
 I’d been lying to myself about the true nature of our friendship for so many years, and was now left with the realization that I had nothing to show for all the time, work, and suffering.
 I’d never expected things to be equal between us — or even close — but I’d already tried everything I could to make it work, and could compromise no more.

 As the days, weeks, and months went on, I realized I didn’t miss him or think about him at all.
 The friendship offered me so little as to be ineffectual.
 The time he spent with me didn’t make me feel significant, cause it was always on his terms instead of mine.
-He gave me attention when I wanted it, but never when I needed it, and as a result, I never felt like a priority6.
+He gave me attention when it was convenient for him, but rarely when I needed it, and as a result, I never felt like a priority5.
 He’d offer to change only when I was already broken and in tears.
 In the end, I may have been able to accept that he was never meant to fill a certain role in my life, but not the fact that he was so dismissive of my feelings, let alone the fact that I couldn’t trust him not to hurt me anymore.

 My foundations were shaken to the core.
 This was my longest and supposedly strongest relationship, and I was left wondering how I could have been so blind, whether I could trust in anyone again when I couldn’t even trust myself.
 The hardest part was not hating myself for it all.

 I don’t hold him responsible for any part of the fallout, cause it was my defence mechanisms and life traps that made the friendship last as long as it did.
 It was safe for me to love him; his inability to empathize with me and constant contrarianism prevented him from ever understanding or supporting me, which meant he’d never get close.
-A toxic relationship was the perfect way for my old self-destructive personality to avoid any true sense of intimacy, and my issues kept it going, until the breaking point forced me to grow and learn to trust in the right people.
+A toxic relationship was the perfect way for my old self-destructive personality to avoid any true sense of intimacy, and my issues kept it going far longer than it should have, until the breaking point forced me to grow and learn to trust in the right people.

 A hard lesson, and one not easily forgotten, but maybe I’ll feel better about it in three months.
 I should make a note in my calendar.